darktable-org/dtdocs/content/module-reference/processing-modules/lowpass.md

 masking: true
 ---

-Apply a lowpass filter (e.g. gaussian blur) to the image, while controlling the output contrast and saturation.
-This module is normally used with a _blending operator_.
-For example, try using the "local contrast mask" preset with an _overlay_ blending mode.
+Apply a low pass filter (e.g. gaussian blur) to the image, while controlling the output contrast and saturation.

+This module is primarily intended to be used in combination with a [_blend mode_](../../darkroom/masking-and-blending/blend-modes.md).
+For example, try using the _local contrast mask_ preset with an _overlay_ blend mode.

 # module controls